 When you file for bankruptcy, you must compare your income to the median state income in Maryland for a household of your size.
 If your income is less than the Maryland median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-The median income in Maryland for a four-person household is around $101,000; these figures change frequently.
+The median income in Maryland for a four-person household is around $107,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here is a list of agencies in Maryland that are currently approved to provide this counseling.